brentspine/gmail-alias-generator/README.md

 # Gmail Alias Generator

-This repository helps you generate a big amount of gmail aliases.
+Your Gmail address can be "scrambled".
+This allows you to have 10k or up to unlimited addresses linked to one inbox.
+This is done by adding periods or plus signs at the end of the username.

-Some SEO text
+This repository helps you generate a big amount of gmail aliases automatically.

 ## Table of Contents
 **[1.
 How do I run it?](#how-to-run)**<br>